-With so much social media-speak and concomitant buzz about personal branding swirling around us these days, it’s no wonder that many people are confused about what branding really is.
+There’s so much social media-speak and buzz about personal branding swirling around us.
+It’s no wonder that many people are confused about how to define their authentic personal brand.

 Tom Peters coined the term “personal branding” in his 1997 article “The Brand Called You” in Fast Company.